AngelinaGarnica/Alora/README.md

 # 🤖 ALORA - Reasoning SQL Agent with Interactive Plotly Charts

-This project implements an intelligent agent that:
+This project implements an intelligent agent that: <br>
-- Generates SQL queries from natural language
+- Generates SQL queries from natural language <br>
-- Uses tools to explore the database (list/describe tables, find similar names)
+- Uses tools to explore the database (list/describe tables, find similar names) <br>
-- Executes the query and validates the results with the user
+- Executes the query and validates the results with the user <br>
-- Offers to automatically generate a chart (using **Plotly**)
+- Offers to automatically generate a chart (using **Plotly**) <br>

 All of this using **LangChain**, **LangGraph**, and an LLM like OpenAI or Gemini (Google Generative AI).